Documentation

 | Plugin server | The server address the OBS source connects to. |

-Your plugin key (shown at the top of the dashboard, starts with ck_) authenticates OBS and the control panel.
+Your plugin key (shown on the dashboard, starts with ck_) authenticates OBS and the control panel.
 Room ids carry a random suffix so links can't be guessed.

 Set up OBS